What you will study

 The module covers the following three main themes:

 This theme explores different approaches to understanding cultures.
 The study materials encourage you to critically engage with these approaches based on your own knowledge and experience.
 Activities explore different concepts of management and leadership in different cultures and the expectations they raise in different cultural settings.

-Theme Two: Understanding the role of social, political and economic institutions
+Theme 2: Understanding the role of social, political and economic institutions

 Drawing on a varieties of capitalism approach, this section looks at the ways in which institutions such as labour markets, forms of firm governance, legal systems, differences in the rule of law, and the structure of inter-firm collaboration and competition affect the practices and challenges of leadership and management.
 Activities encourage you to explore the ways in which the business, social, economic and political environments affect your own experience of leadership and management.

-Theme Three: Putting it into practice: cross-cultural leadership capabilities
+Theme 3: Putting it into practice: cross-cultural leadership capabilities

 This theme explores the implications of what you have learned for your own practice and uses, with a series of self-assessment tools to evaluate and assess your own strengths and development needs in relation to the challenges of intercultural leadership and management.